01 of 04

 One of the great things about this approach is the DIY (do it yourself) possibilities of a concept like this.
 Plumbing pipe, in various finishes, can be bought and custom cut from local hardware stores (Home Depot, Lowes, etc...) making it relatively simple to incorporate this concept into your own space.Continue to 3 of 4 below.

 03 of 04

 Consider Having Brackets Custom Made

-Last week I attended the opening party for the Atlanta Homes & Lifestyle's Serenbe Showhouse.
-The company I work for, Bell Kitchen & Bath Studios did all of the custom cabinetry throughout the house, so I was excited to take a peek around.
-There was loads of inspiration throughout the house but I was really taken aback by the beautiful floating shelves in the basement, specifically those brackets!
-Like the brackets we just looked at, they lip on to the front of the shelf, but these... were also recessed into the backsplash which really upped the cool factor of this concept.
-The lead designer on this project, Melissa Nagle, told me these brackets were from Etsy and were made by a family owned company out of North Carolina called Blue Ridge Metal Works.
-She said she sent them a sketch of what she had in mind and wah-lah here are the end results.
-Pretty spiffy, eh?
+These floating shelves in the basement look beautiful when in use; they lip on to the front of the shelf, but these were also recessed into the backsplash which really upped the cool factor of this concept.
+The lead designer on this project, Melissa Nagle, told us that these brackets were from Etsy and were made by a family-owned company out of North Carolina called Blue Ridge Metal Works.

 Open shelves can add a lot of interest to a kitchen but support those shelves with the right bracket and you have instantly taken your shelving and your kitchen to a whole new level of custom and cool.